AgenteDog/CoDtoUE4/README.md

 If you want to know/learn how to use the UnrealEnginePython plugin they have lots of documentation!

 Still: running the script is pretty much just copy/pasting and editing a few values.
 Just open the plugin and you will see a code editor, just make a new file and paste one of the two scripts.
 There you can edit the values if you want too.
 Then just hit run and thats it.
-Then to place same thing: new file, paste, change values and run.
+(You will have to do this for both placing and importing, but like I said it takes literal seconds.)

 *Same thing for C2M and Greyhound.*